 Here’s the biggest problem with the Skinny Greens supplement in my opinion.
 It includes what they refer to as a “waist slimming blend.”
 Firstly, this is very misleading because it’s nearly impossible to specifically target your waist, or any area of your body for that matter, when it comes to weight loss.

 Also, the blend is super weak at only 320 milligrams per serving.
-It contains glucomannan, green tea leaf, and apple cider vinegar.
+It contains glucomannan, coconut water powder, green tea leaf extract, organic matcha, and apple cider vinegar.
 These nutrients are all pretty solid fat burners, but again, they are way under-dosed.
 It’s highly unlikely for this blend to cause weight loss in my opinion.
 Do not fall for the marketing gimmicks!
 I have personally found apple cider vinegar specifically to be effective, but in order for apple cider vinegar to produce benefits, the dosage has to be much higher in my opinion.

 Skinny Greens dosage: How much Skinny Greens should you take & when?

-Skinny Fit does not specify when you should take the supplement.
-However, in my opinion, it’s best to take greens supplements in the morning so that your body can utilize and benefit from the nutrients throughout the day.
+Skinny Fit does not specify when you should take the supplement, but in my opinion, it’s best to take greens supplements in the morning so that your body can utilize and benefit from the nutrients throughout the day.
 Additionally, in order to improve the taste, I personally recommend mixing it in with your favorite juice.
 Well, I don’t recommend this particular product at all…but with regard to greens powders in general, mixing it in with juice helps a lot.

 Skinny Greens pros and cons

 Here are the benefits and side effects of Skinny Greens.

 Skinny Greens benefits